To view English curriculum content for each year, follow the links on the right-hand menu of this page.

 English is the ability to read, write, speak and listen in a way that lets us communicate effectively and make sense of the world.
 Our aim is to help develop the lifelong skills and knowledge they need to become confident readers and writers so that they can reach their full potential.

 Our English Curriculum

-As part of our daily timetable, we have planned English, SPaG (Spelling, punctuation and grammar) and handwriting sessions.
+As part of our daily timetable, we have planned English, GPS (Grammar, Punctuation and Spelling) and handwriting sessions.
 In addition, we also have daily Reading sessions as well as independent reading time.
-Wherever possible, we endeavour to make links between English and our thematic curriculum and provide children with additional opportunities to practise and embed their literacy skills.
+Wherever possible, we endeavour to make links between English and our thematic curriculum and provide children with additional opportunities to practise and embed their English skills.

 The National Curriculum clearly states that teaching the English language is an essential, if not the most essential role of a primary school.
-At Newquay Junior Academy, teaching and learning core literacy skills is an essential priority, which we aim to embed across the curriculum, through-out school life and beyond.
+At Newquay Junior Academy, teaching and learning core English skills is an essential priority, which we aim to embed across the curriculum, throughout school life and beyond.